tweag/FawltyDeps/README.md

   `extras_require` arguments)
 - `setup.cfg`

-The `--deps` option accepts either a directory, in which case FawltyDeps will go looking for the above files under that directory. or a file, in case you want to be explicit about where to find the declared dependencies.
+The `--deps` option accepts a space-separated list of files or directories.
+Each file will be parsed for declared dependencies; each directory will be searched, parsing all of the supported files (see the above list) found within.
+You would typically want to pass individual files, if you want to be explicit about where to find the declared dependencies.

-If no `--deps` option is passed, FawltyDeps will look for the above files under the `basepath`, if given, or the current directory (i.e. same as `--deps=.`).
+If no `--deps` option is passed, FawltyDeps will look for the above files under the `basepath`, if given, or the current directory (i.e. same as `--deps .`).

 ### Ignoring irrelevant results